mitjafelicijan/pats/README.md

-# PulseAudio Sink Toggle Tool
+# PulseAudio Sink Cycle

-Pats is a command-line tool for managing PulseAudio audio sinks that allows you to list available audio outputs and toggle between them seamlessly.
+Pats is a command-line tool for managing PulseAudio audio sinks that allows you to list available audio outputs and cycles between them seamlessly.

 ## Features